Chayanika1/product-analysis-website/README.md

-# Getting Started with Create React App
+# Getting started with my-store app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+*creating some route
+*create some cards and write review on them
+*create a two reCharts

 In the project directory, you can run: